hansott/piano/README.md

 #### May

 New pieces:
-- Sergej Rachmaninov: Morceau de fantaisie (G minor)
+- Rachmaninoff: Morceau de fantaisie (G minor)

 New scales:
 - A major